oracle/rwloadsim/docs/ERRORLIST.md

 &varname. will be replaced by the actual variable contents when the sql is executed and && is used to include a single & in your sql statement.

+### RWL-312 error: "option '%s' does not take an argument"
+When scanning for options to rwloadsim, a long option name is followed by an = sign but the option does not take an argument.

+### RWL-313 error: "option '%s' requires an argument"
+When scanning for options to rwloadsim, an option letter or long option name requiring an argument is found, but there are no further arguments.

+### RWL-314 error: "the long option '%s' is ambiguous"
+When scanning for options to rwloadsim, an abbreviated long option name is found, but the abbreviation has multiple potential matches.
+You need to include more characters to make it unique.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it